NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Zon-Kuthon - Moderate Curse.md

 Whenever you see (or otherwise sense) a creature take damage, you take 1d6 mental damage.

-Whenever you take damage any other way than from the first part of this curse, you take 1d6 mental damage from increased pain and are [[Conditions/Sickened|Sickened 1]].
+Whenever you take damage any other way than from the first part of this curse, you take 1d6 mental damage from increased pain and are [[Sickened|Sickened 1]].
 Mental damage from this curse ignores any resistance you have to mental damage.

 *Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*